TitanicEclair/Demographic-Forecast/README.md

 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Analysis and Artificial Intelligence).
 Files present in the repostitory:
+# used in all EDA_Demographic_XXX.ipynb
+demographic.csv
+# used in EDA_Demographic_GDP.ipynb
+GDP by Country 1999-2022.csv
+# used in EDA_Demographic_Government.ipynb
+education.csv
+healthcare.csv
+# used in EDA_Demographic_Disaster.ipynb
+1900_2021disasters.csv
+# Contained initial EDA and ML to forecast future demographics
+EDA_Demographic_initial.ipynb
+# EDA on demographics based off different variables
+EDA_Demographic_GDP.ipynb
+EDA_Demographic_Government.ipynb
+EDA_Demographic_Disaster.ipynb
+#dataframe to csv conversion by the EDA_Demographic_XXX.ipynb notebooks
+Demographic_GDP.csv
+Demographic_Government.csv
+Demographic_Disaster.csv
+# combines all the Demographic_XXX.csv and cleans it before ML
+Data_Combination.ipynb
+# dataframe to csv conversion by Data_Combination.ipynb notebook
+Combined_Data.csv
+# ML techniques used and their evaluations
+ML_Techniques.ipynb
 Please refer to the source code in order of:
 1. Demographic_Initial.ipynb
 2.